fieldtrip/website/development/spike.md

 The following steps still need some wor

-*  write documentation on fieldtrip wiki, e.g. tutorial
+*  write documentation on FieldTrip wiki, e.g. tutorial
 *  announce on mailing list